TheJumpCloud/jcapi-java/jcapiv2/docs/PoliciesApi.md

 <a name="policytemplatesList"></a>
 # **policytemplatesList**
-> List&lt;PolicyTemplate&gt; policytemplatesList(contentType, accept, fields, filter, limit, skip, sort)
+> List&lt;PolicyTemplate&gt; policytemplatesList(contentType, accept, fields, filter, limit, skip, sort, xOrgId)

 Lists all of the Policy Templates